Sliding the Sternum, Twisting with the Miracle of “Just What’s Comfortable” (Patrons)

 Donor Tip: Skip this login next time!
 See Why & How to Stay Logged In (and why it's safe)

-Said in the recording and the lesson title, but worth repeating: comfort first!
+• Said in the recording and the lesson title, but worth repeating: comfort first!
 Take good care of your lumbar or anywhere else that is resistant to twisting.
 It’s not necessarily to make large movements in this lesson.
-Your comfortable range will expand but let it happen organically, not by force or stretching.
+Let your comfortable range expand organically, not by force or stretching.

 While tricky, it may be very interesting to reverse all the lefts and rights on a subsequent exploration of this lesson.

 There’s a lovely final variation we didn’t have time for: back-lying, knees bent or legs long, arms open wide, simply think of moving your sternum alternately toward one hand and the other.
-How does your whole axis—and your whole body and spatial attention—support this?
+How does your whole axis – and your whole body and spatial attention – support and respond to this?

-There are subtle and interesting connections to the Long Belly, Strong Back and Head Under the Gap sequence of lessons.
-As you turn into the ground from side-lying, how can your sternum lift forward and up, away from your lengthening abdomen?
+There are subtle and interesting connections to the Long Belly, Strong Back sequence of lessons.
+As you turn into the ground from side-lying, how can your sternum lift forward and up, away from your lengthening abdomen and pubic bone?
 The entire exploration encourages and benefits from a light, distributed extension through your whole axis: head, sternum, spine, and pelvis.

 This lesson is found in Patron Treasures, our collection of lessons exclusively for Feldenkrais Project Patron-level donors.